SnowballSH/Gorilla/README.md

 ---

 ## NEWS:
-Gorilla is no longer in active development.
-I am currently creating a even faster language for specific uses.
+Gorilla 0.x is no longer in active development.
+Gorilla 1.0 is in-progress with blazingly-fast runtime.
 Stay tuned!

 ---